 You will find Goat Island Preserve south of Dallas in the town of Hutchins, Texas.

-Goat Island Preserve is one of the preserves near Dallas that is an effort to surround the Trinity River in open spaces so that generations to come can enjoy the beauty of it.
+Goat Island Preserve is one of the preserves near Dallas that aims to surround the Trinity River in open spaces so that generations to come can enjoy its beauty.

 Spread the Love!
 Please Share On Social Media!